Contributed by Staff of Timberline Knolls

 It is important to help the child struggling with self-injury differentiate when coping becomes avoidance versus tolerating.
 If we don’t learn to get through the emotional turmoil, we will continue to avoid or turn back to relying on self-harm to stop from experiencing the uncomfortable feeling.

-The final part is empowerment.
-We empower the child by helping them build a plethora of tools for their coping skill toolbox and reminding them that they have the power of choice.
+The final step is empowerment.
+We empower the child by helping them build an array of tools for their coping skill toolbox and reminding them that they have the power of choice.
 They can choose to go for a walk, or ask for help, or not self-harm even if they don’t always feel that they do have the power at the moment.
-We cannot control our thoughts and emotions, but we can control what we choose to do in response.
+The child may struggle to control their thoughts and emotions, but we can control what we choose to do in response.

 When we as the adult can guide and support a child struggling with self-injury with patience versus doing for, the child may begin to feel the hope we hold for them that change is possible, and they are worthy of it.